 - Maintenance Planning: Establish a maintenance schedule to check sealants and coatings annually, ensuring long-term performance.

-UAE-Specific Considerations
+DUBAI-Specific Considerations

 - Climate Adaptation: Use UV-resistant sealants and coatings to protect against sun exposure and sand abrasion.